ikr/ikr.su-blog/_posts/2015-01-27-is-an-inheritance.markdown

    adjusting height/width.

 -- Precisely!
 Now imagine we have a raster viewport over the plane of figures, that gets rendered on a computer display.
-It subscribes to the figures' geometry changes, and decides whether there's need to recalcualte/redraw the raster.
+It subscribes to the figures' geometry changes, and decides whether there's a need to recalcualte/redraw the raster.
 Then, at some point it has the following configuration.

 ![Viewport and a square](/blog/assets/viewport-and-square.png)